yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 In this Task, you will configure the Azure DevOps Git repository.
 You will configure the remote repository using Git and then push the source code up to Azure DevOps through the command line tools.

-1. Open the **Azure Cloud Shell** to the folder where the Student Files were unzipped (e.g. studentfiles).
+1. Open the *Azure Cloud Shell* to the folder where the Student Files were unzipped (e.g. studentfiles).
 Then, navigate to the **tailspintoysweb** folder which contains the source code for our web application.

     > **Note**: If this folder doesn't exist ensure you followed the instructions in the 'Before the hands-on lab'.

-2. Open Code to this folder by typing:
+2. Open *Cloud Shell Editor* to this folder by typing:

    ```bash
    code .